writingpresence

 Journalling, poems, letters, essays, and songs have sheltered me from exposure to the too-bright sun, and now employ me (though not yet gainfully unless you like to donate here to support my ongoing training and therapy).

 I belong to The Way of the Buzzard tribe, with friends on the Earth Path.
 I’m an appreciative learner in the foothills of Buddhist tradition, contemplative Celtic Christianity, and Sufism, among others.
-In 1984 I was accused by a psychiatrist of being “too inclusive”.
-True, I can be over-eager, and my gates are often wide open.

 © Dr Kathy Labrum McVittie, 2015-2022 All rights reserved